brianartea/share-it/README.md

 [Youtube Tutorial on this app](https://www.youtube.com/watch?v=1RHDhtbqo94&t=2893s)

-### First off let's setup our backend with Sanity.io I reccomend downloading the zip or cloning the whole project and inside the Terminal cd into backend_sanity run:
+### First off let's setup our backend with Sanity.io I reccomend downloading the zip or cloning the whole project and inside the Terminal cd into backend_sanity and run:
 `npm install`
 or
 `yarn`